 Owning an exotic pet comes with a stack of legal paperwork and financial obligations.
 In Missouri, some animals are prohibited without special permission, while others are controlled, meaning you must register them with your local sheriff’s office.
 You’ll need to have your permit secured before you purchase the animal.
 These regulations are not suggestions; they are legal requirements designed to protect both the public and the animals.
 Understanding your duties under the law is critical, as mistakes can lead to serious consequences.
 Navigating these rules can be tricky, so it’s wise to familiarize yourself with all relevant practice areas of the law.

-Safety for Your Family and Community
+Keeping Your Family and Neighbors Safe

 Many restrictions on exotic animals exist for a simple reason: they can be dangerous.
 As an owner, you are legally responsible for any harm your animal causes.
 Even if you have the proper permits, you can be held liable if it injures someone or damages property.
 This is especially true for animals classified as dangerous, like large cats, wolves, bears, and certain reptiles.
 You must prioritize the safety of your family, friends, and neighbors by securing the animal’s enclosure and handling it with extreme care.
 If you have questions about liability or find yourself in a difficult situation, it’s best to contact a legal professional for guidance.